SafeDecoding

 • broken fallback-backed fields emit placeholder diagnostics and use the provider value

-• placeholder diagnostics for decode issues in 0.1.0 and the unreleased 0.3.0
+• placeholder diagnostics for decode issues shipped in 0.1.0 and carried through the released 0.3.x line

 The current public API is intentionally centered on: